SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 .. testcode:: rawValues

    -> let possiblePlanet = Planet(rawValue: 7)
-   << // possiblePlanet : Planet? = Optional(REPL.Planet.Uranus)
+   << // possiblePlanet : Planet? = Optional(REPL.Planet.uranus)
-   // possiblePlanet is of type Planet? and equals Planet.Uranus
+   // possiblePlanet is of type Planet? and equals Planet.uranus

 Not all possible ``Int`` values will find a matching planet, however.
 Because of this, the raw value initializer always returns an *optional* enumeration case.